© Michael Slobodian 2016

-Returning to Montreal in 2000, Anne works with contemporary choreographers such as Jean Grand-Maître, Estelle Clareton, and Hélène Blackburn.
+Returning to Montreal in 2000, Anne works with contemporary choreographers such as Jean Grand-Maître.
 She dances in the revival of James Kuldelka's master work, Fifteen Heterosexual

-Duets, produced by Coleman, Lemieux & Compagnie, and appears in Michael Slobodian's book of photographs, Coleman Lemieux & Compagnie: Reconstructing Fifteen
+Duets, produced by Coleman, Lemieux & Compagnie, and appears in Michael Slobodian's book of photographs, Coleman Lemieux & Compagnie: Reconstructing Fifteen Heterosexual Duets by

-Heterosexual Duets by James Kudelka.
-Since 2005, Anne collaborates with renowned choreographer Crystal Pite and her company Kidd Pivot, creating Lost Action, Fault, The You Show, and a duet that
+James Kudelka.
+From 2007 to 2011, Anne collaborates with renowned choreographer Crystal Pite and her company Kidd Pivot, creating Lost Action, Fault, The You Show, and a duet that

 wins an Olivier Award in 2015, A Picture of You Falling.
-In the same year, she participates in the choreographic creation and performs in Tryptique by Les 7 doigts de la main, a meeting of dance
+In the same year, she participates in the choreographic creation and performs in Triptyque by Les 7 doigts de la main, a

 to 2015.
 The inventive daring of Quijada’s choreography -- blending Hip Hop and b-boying with the fluidity and precision of classical ballet and a contemporary dance sensibility -- has a pivotal

 impact on the course of Anne's career.
-The pair’s strong affinity as dance partners fosters a close artistic collaboration, and Anne rapidly becomes the emblem of the company.
-Between 2007 and
+The pair’s strong affinity as dance partners fosters a close artistic collaboration.
+Anne rapidly becomes the emblem of the company, participating in

-participates in the creation of over ten works for the stage as well as three short films.
-She is also instrumental in the formulation of the RUBBERBAND Method, which she now teaches throughout
+the creation of over ten works for the stage as well as four short films.
+She is also instrumental in the formulation of the RUBBERBAND Method, which she now teaches throughout the world.

-After twenty years of practice as a dancer, Anne Plamondon makes her debut as a choreographer in 2012 with the solo The Same Eyes as Yours (Les Mêmes yeux que toi).
-Undertaken in collaboration
+After twenty years of practice as a dancer, Anne Plamondon makes her debut as a choreographer in 2012 with the solo The Same Eyes as Yours and Night Mechanics (2017),

 "I am driven by curiosity, by a quest for meaning, for revelation of my own truth and that of others.
 This quest is at the heart of my process - it ignites my inner fire.